IFTI-KAR/Final-Prediction-of-Obesity-Levels-Based-On-Eating-Habits-and-Physical-Condition.ipynb/README.md

 3. Run the notebook step by step to preprocess data, train models, and analyze results.

 ## Results
 The trained model provides predictions on obesity levels based on input features.
-Model performance is evaluated using appropriate metrics, and Decision Tree is identified as the best-performing mo
+Model performance is evaluated using appropriate metrics, and Decision Tree is identified as the best-performing model based on precision and recall scores.

+## Future Improvements
+- Experimenting with deep learning techniques.
+- Incorporating additional health-related features.
+- Deploying the model as a web application.

+## License
+This project is open-source and available under the MIT License.